aminebz949904/SLMM/README.md

 1. Get current position `(x,y,orientation)` - location in the garden (grid cell coordinates) and orientation (`North`/`East`/`South`/`West`)

 ### Deliverable
 A web API implemented in C# using any web framework of your choice.
 Automated tests must be included in the delivery.
+You are free to use any nuget library you choose.

 Please include a short documentation explaining how to build, run and use the solution you authored.
 Please add a section about any decisions you made during the implementation.
+If you used any library other than for DI, testing or web framework, then please add a small section explaining why.

 ### Acceptance criteria